christian-kesler/ugle-auth/README.md

     // logout
     app.post('/auth/logout', (req, res) => {

-        (async () => {
+        ugle_auth.logoutUser(logoutUser_args[i], (err, data) => {
-            await ugle_auth.logout(req)
+            if (err) {
+                console.log(err.message);
+            } else {
                 res.redirect('/auth/login?redirect=logout');
-        })()
+            }
         });

+    });

 ## Security

-### Variable instantiation and deletion

-I've made an effort to delete any and all variables used within this package before returning a response, and intend to refactor towards removing as many variables as possible.

 ### Password Hashing

 The hashing algorithm used is below, and relies on the built-in crypto package for NodeJS:

-    pbkdf2Sync(input, salt, 1000000, 255, `sha512`).toString(`hex`)
+    pbkdf2Sync(input, salt, 999999, 255, `sha512`).toString(`hex`)

-As you can see, it hashes to a 255 character output (a convenient number for SQLite) and iterates 1,000,000 times with a custom salt determined by you.
+As you can see, it hashes to a 255 character output (a convenient number for SQLite) and iterates 999,999 times with a custom salt determined by you.
 As far as I can tell, this hash will be more than adequate for securing the passwords of your users.
 The standard I see others recommend is 10,000 iterations with 64 characters, and I prefer a bit of overkill when it comes to cybersecurity.

 ### Login Attempts